Register now to get rid of these ads!

 26. Roothawg, you have mentioned low maintenance daily driver duty.
 Take the path of least resistance and be done.
 Whatever is easiest to clean and causes the least amount of problems would be my pick.
 You have already spent plenty of time thinking about the engine combo, choose the stuff that will make you the happiest without redo and I think you will have your answer. :) Just my stupid opinion. :)

-Roothawg likes this.
+chryslerfan55 and Roothawg like this.

 27. coupe man